+Strategy:

-Objective: Decrease carbon emissions by replacing fossil fuel sources with renewable energy sources and honor the dissemination of information and education.
-Use rooftop solar, where applicable, as one of the tools towards building a renewable energy portfolio for Village residents, institutions and commercial properties.
+- Increase the use of solar on residential, public and commercial rooftops in River Forest through the dissemination of information and education. - Use rooftop solar, where applicable, as one of the tools towards building a renewable energy portfolio for Village residents, institutions and commercial properties.